Making Small Talk - Video Material And Exercise

 Yes, you need small talk.

-To be short, small talk refers to "basa-basi" in Bahasa Indonesia.
+To be short, small talk means "basa-basi" in Bahasa Indonesia.
 It is a social conversation about unimportant and uncontroversial matters, which helps manage interpersonal distance and define the relationships between friends, colleagues, and new acquaintances.

 We make small talk when we want to avoid uncomfortable silence and talk to someone we have never met before, or a colleague in order to appear polite and friendly and create a positive interaction.
 Small talk serves many social functions, such as conversation opener, conversation closing, and silence filler.